my favorite movies of 1941:

 The Sea Wolf was directed by Michael Curtiz, who gave the movie a dark but romantic atmosphere that might call to mind his best-known work, my favorite movie of 1942: Casablanca.

 Until 2017, 13 crucial minutes were believed to be lost from The Sea Wolf, so you didn’t get to see all the material that fleshed out the Sea Wolf’s character (described here by Leonard Maltin).
 Fortunately, those scenes have been found and restored, and now we can appreciate The Sea Wolf like never before.
-You can stream it on these sites.
+You can stream it on Tubi (free with ads) or these sites.

 4th favorite of 1941: